lammps/lammps/doc/src/Errors_messages.rst

    Mass command must set a type from 1-N where N is the number of atom types.

-*Invalid type label in variable formula*
-   Argument of a labelmap function must be a valid type label that has been assigned to a numeric type.
+*Invalid label2type() function syntax in variable formula* The first argument must be a label map kind (atom, bond, angle, dihedral, or improper) and the second argument must be a valid type label that has been assigned to a numeric type.

 *Invalid use of library file() function*
    This function is called through the library interface.
 This